tailaijin/week12/README.md

 Download mongodb, go to terminal where mongo is installed, login as administrator, start mongod

 ----------------------------------------------------------------------
-Follow the official link - works well -
+Follow the official link - works well to install mongodb -

 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/